Ferdy the Ant (TV series)

-Ferdy the Ant (also simply referred to as Ferdy and Ferda) is a 1984 West German-British children's animated television series based on the Ferda Mravenec series of picture books by Czech author Ondřej Sekora.
-The animation was handled by Far Eastern Productions.
+Ferdy the Ant (Ferdy, die Ameise), also simply referred to as Ferdy or Ferda, is a children's animated television series based on the Ferda Mravenec series of comic books by Czech author Ondřej Sekora.
+It was produced by Liechtensteiner company European Cinema Production, and was animated by Far Eastern Productions.

 There are three English dubs.
-The original British English dub, the short-lived Harmony Gold USA dub and a German-produced 2000 dub that uses English-speaking voice actors based in Germany.
+The original British English dub, the short-lived Harmony Gold USA dub and a German-produced 2000 dub that were both recorded in Los Angeles, California.

 The show is primarily aimed towards children from ages 3 to 10, and has been owned by Entertaining Cartoon Productions and Licensing AG since 2000.
-It was also an animation by Far Eastern Animation in Taiwan.

 The series also appeared on Nepal Television during the early 2000s.
-It was one of the few animated shows including Moomins that aired on the Nepal's national television at that time.
+It was one of the few animated shows including Moomin that aired on the Nepal's national television at that time.

 Premise

 The series revolves around a little boy-ant named Ferdy as he embarks on a variety of adventures in the insect utopia of Käfertal with his close insect friends.